simphony/simphony-sqmpy/README.rst

 About Files and Folders, Local or Remote
 ----------------------------------------
-Sqmpy will create a *sqmpy.log* and *sqmpy.db* and a staging folder called *staging*.
+sqmpy will create a *sqmpy.log* and *sqmpy.db* and a staging folder called *staging*.
 The path to these files are being read from config values: ``LOG_FILE``, ``SQLALCHEMY_DATABASE_URI`` and ``STAGING_FOLDER``.
 Staginf folder will contain uploaded files and script files created by sqmpy.
-Moreover on remote machiens Sqmpy will create another folder called *sqmpy* in user home directory and will upload files there before running tasks.
+Moreover on remote machiens sqmpy will create another folder called *sqmpy* in user home directory and will upload files there before running tasks.
 For each job one folder will be created and will be set as job working directory.
 This folder will contain input and output files as well as script file and any other files being produced or consumed by the remote job.